Start to Finish: 50 minutes Servings: 6 to 8 Difficulty Level: Beginner

 Shake 'n Bake, introduced by Kraft foods in 1965, brought ease to making flavorful chicken and pork.
 Simply open up a box, dump the seasoning in a bag, shake your meat and place on a greased pan to bake in the oven.
 The results are crispy chicken with an herby appeal.
-With ingredients such as partially hydrogenated oil and corn syrup, boxed Shake 'n Bake is far from a natural, wholesome product, though.
 Re-creating the taste and ease of Shake 'n Bake in your own kitchen without the processed ingredients is so simple, you'll wonder why you ever needed a box.
 Homemade shake 'n bake also gives you the freedom to experiment with different spices and herbs.
 Keep it traditional, turn up the heat or give it an ethnic flair.

 - 10 bone-in chicken pieces (legs, wings, thighs, breasts)